willie68/GoBlobStore/doc/technical.md

 Why LRU?
 There is a corresponding note here: https://dropbox.tech/infrastructure/caching-in-theory-and-practice

 A bloom filter is also used to determine whether a file is in the cache.
 Thus, the CacheMiss case can be decided quickly in most cases (the setting is 0.1%).

+# Search/Index

+The first implemented index engine is mongodb.

+For parsing the query string i use https://github.com/mna/pigeon and a PEG grammar.

+This is one of the moving targets.
+You will find the peg file in build/pigeon/parser.peg

+There is much more implemented in the parser file, but not everything is working.
+So i only documented the working parts in the readme.
+In addition, various automated tests are still missing.
+Here, above all, the evaluation of the results.
+The parser will be generated into pkg/model/query

+Be ware the parser itself is not thread safe, so a serialization is done in the API.